Everything PR News

 Five operators run most of the volume: Beam Suntory (Jim Beam, Maker's Mark), Brown-Forman (Woodford Reserve, Old Forester), Sazerac (Buffalo Trace, Pappy Van Winkle), Heaven Hill, and Wild Turkey.
 The brands compete fiercely.
 The category does not.
 Every operator funds the Kentucky Distillers' Association.
 Every operator participates in the Bourbon Trail.
 Every operator defends the geographic-indication protections that make Kentucky bourbon Kentucky bourbon.
 That cooperative communications structure — competition inside, unity outside — is the most replicable lesson from the state's playbook.

-The structural threat to the bourbon communications operating system in 2024–2026: EU and Chinese tariffs on American whiskey, the secondary-market collapse of allocated bourbon prices, and the AI-engine reshaping of "best bourbon" answers.
-Each operator is now running brand-defense work inside ChatGPT, Claude, Perplexity, and Google AI Overviews.
-The ones investing in Citation Share are gaining share.
-The ones not investing are losing it.
+The structural threats to the bourbon communications operating system in 2024–2026: EU and Chinese tariffs on American whiskey and the secondary-market correction in allocated bourbon prices.
+Each operator is running brand-defense work across earned media, trade press, and direct consumer channels.

 The Kentucky Derby: 151 years of brand consistency